thomasvargiu/RabbitMqModule/README.md

 #### Retrieve the service ####

-You can retrieve the connection from service locator:
+You can retrieve the producer from service locator:

 ```php
 // Getting a producer